bobojiang26/E3CM-Epipolar-Constrained-Cascaded-Correspondence-Matching/README.md

 # News
 [2024-5-30] The code is released!

-[2023-8-31] The paper is accepted by Nerocomputing!
+[2023-8-31] The paper is accepted by Neurocomputing!

 # Installation
 To set up the environment, run: